Below we have mentioned some common types of lubricants and their applications:

 - Do not expose the surface treated with dry lubricants to liquids or solvents, as any remaining lubricant may be washed away.

 In conclusion, it is crucial to understand the different types of lubricants and their applications to ensure that machinery and equipment operate at optimal levels.
 Lubricating oils are an excellent choice for various applications, while grease is ideal for machinery with slow-moving parts that require long-lasting lubrication.
 Penetrating lubricants are best suited for dislodging rust, debris, and other contaminants, and dry lubricants are ideal for applications where traditional lubricants cannot be used.
-By selecting the appropriate lubricant for each application, you can reduce machine downtime and failures and maximise productivity.
+Selecting the appropriate lubricant for each application can reduce machine downtime and failures and maximise productivity.